Waitākere Ranges: Regional Park

+By the late 19th century, the Waitākere Ranges area became popular for sightseers, notably the Waitākere Falls and the Gap at Piha.
 In 1894 a group led by Sir Algernon Thomas (the first professor of natural sciences at Auckland University College, now the University of Auckland) persuaded the Auckland City Council to preserve 3,500 acres (14 km2) in the Nihotupu area of the ranges as a bush reserve.
 In 1895 the national Government vested the land, and several other smaller areas of the ranges, in the City Council as "reserves for the conservation of native flora and fauna".
-The Waitākere Ranges Regional Park now contains about 39,500 acres (160 km2).
-The area is also protected under the Waitākere Ranges Heritage Area Act of 2008.